-Issues in Science and Technology is published by the National Academies of Sciences, Engineering, and Medicine and copyrighted through Arizona State University.
+Issues in Science and Technology are published by the National Academies of Sciences, Engineering, and Medicine and copyrighted through Arizona State University.
 Revenue is derived through subscription sales.

 Analysis / Bias

-In review, Issues is a forum for discussion of public policy related to science, technology, engineering, and medicine.
+In review, Issues is a forum for discussing public policy related to science, technology, engineering, and medicine.
 There is the occasional use of loaded emotional wording in articles, such as this book review on climate change: Catastrophic Myopia.
-Regarding climate change, Issues hold pro-science positions that human-influenced climate change is occurring and is a threat.
+Regarding climate change, Issues hold pro-science positions that human-influenced climate change is a threat.

 Failed Fact Check

-Overall, we rate Issues in Science and Technology a Pro-Science source based on the promotion of information that aligns with the consensus of science.
-(D. Van Zandt 2/5/2020)
+Overall, we rate Issues in Science and Technology as a Pro-Science source based on promoting information that aligns with the consensus of science.
+(D. Van Zandt 2/5/2020) Updated (08/12/2022)

 Last Updated on May 26, 2023 by Media Bias Fact Check